How to Run YugabyteDB in Docker and Docker Compose

 Conclusion

-This should be enough information to get started using YugabyteDB locally in a Docker container.
+This should be enough information to get started using YugabyteDB locally in a Docker container or via Docker Compose.

-Since YugabyteDB is postgres compatible, it allows you to reuse lots of tools that you’re already familiar with.
+Since YugabyteDB is PostgreSQL-compatible, it allows you to reuse lots of tools that you’re already familiar with.

 You can easily migrate existing applications and workloads from PostgreSQL to YugabyteDB and benefit from its many features like auto-scaling capabilities.